 About

 Rasmus Hjortshøj is a Danish architect and photographer specialising in the representation of architecture, interiors, and urban environments.
-He is a trained architect and holds a PhD degree in architecture and urban studies, focusing on coastal territories in the Anthropocene.
+He is a trained architect and holds a PhD in architecture and urban studies, with a focus on coastal territories in the Anthropocene.
 His work is characterised by a wide range of approaches, media, and collaborations, all of which revolve around architecture and the representation of the urban environment.

-Through architectural photography and interior photography, Rasmus works with some of the leading practices and institutions in the field of architecture and design.
-His architectural background established a clear connection between the representation of architecture and the appreciation and understanding of the architectural language of structure, form, materiality, and context, resulting in images that, at once, are precise documentations and atmospheric representations of the architects’ works.
+Through architectural and interior photography, Rasmus works with leading practices and institutions in architecture and design.
+His architectural background establishes a clear connection between the representation of architecture and the appreciation and understanding of the architectural language of structure, form, materiality, and context, resulting in images that are, at once, precise documents and atmospheric representations of the architects’ works.

-Additionally, Rasmus engages in what he coines territorial photography where he combines mapping with aesthetic framing to highlight the urban coastal territories in which he predominantly works.
-To pursue this direction, he has established a research branch of his studio called COAST.
-Through COAST, the studio engages in a range of collaborations in practice and academia, working across various media and scales, ranging from the immediate local sphere to its larger territorial contexts.
-These collaborations focus on architecture, planning, and the environment, aiming to shed new light on how architecture is shaping and being shaped by the territories it occupies.
+Additionally, Rasmus engages in what he coins as territorial photography, where he combines mapping with aesthetic framing to highlight the urban coastal territories in which he predominantly works.
+To pursue this direction, he has established a research branch of his studio, COAST, which engages in a range of collaborations in practice and academia, working across various media and scales, from the immediate local sphere to larger territorial contexts.
+These collaborations focus on architecture, planning, and the environment, aiming to shed new light on how architecture shapes and is shaped by the territories it occupies.

-To learn more read this interview in the Architectural Photography Almanac by Kyrre Sundal.
-March 30, 2022
+To learn more read this interview in the Architectural Photography Almanack by Kyrre Sundal.

 GRANTS + AWARDS